eheyne/user-management/tutorial.md

   }
 ```

 Now we have to setup the configuration for our handlebars templates.
 To do this we need to modify the `Gruntfile.js` file.
 Open this file and remove the section for `jst`.
 Now we need to add a section called `handlebars`.
-The configuration will be similar to what was there for jst, but now there are `.hbs` files instead of `.tpl` files in our templates folder.
+The configuration will be similar to what was there for `jst`, but now there are `.hbs` files instead of `.tpl` files in our templates folder.
 The configuration for handlebars in our Gruntfile.js should now look like this:

 ```javascript
     handlebars: {